 The Cooperstown & Charlotte Valley Railroad is operated by the Leatherstocking Railway Historical Society.
 The group utilizes trackage originally built a railroad known as the Cooperstown & Charlotte Valley.
 Trains operate through the upper Susquehanna River Valley and are powered by a few historic diesel locomotives.

-The Delaware & Ulster Railroad is based in Stamford and operates over part of the same corridor (ex-New York Central) which the Catskill Mountain Railroad utilizes (originally built by the Ulster & Delaware Railroad).
+The Delaware & Ulster Railroad, operated by the Catskill Revitalization Corporation, is based in Stamford.
+The system utilizes part of the same corridor (ex-New York Central) which the Catskill Mountain Railroad hosts excursions (originally built by the Ulster & Delaware Railroad).

 Along with historic artifacts displayed inside the group owns former Lake Superior & Ishpeming 2-8-0 #23, which they hope to restore one day.
 Additionally, they offer rides on their scale train located nearby.
 The museum is open from late May through October.

 Located in Buffalo, this museum's stated purpose is to tell the city's rich history in all aspects.
 They state, "The museum will offer interactive, educational opportunities for young and old by providing a center of learning about railroad, industrial and maritime history."